meatballs/anvil-authorisation/README.md

 	* a new 'link to table' column in the Users table named 'roles' that links to multiple rows of the 'roles' table

+### Cookiecutter Template
+If you are starting a new application, you can also use this [cookiecutter template](https://github.com/meatballs/anvil-cookiecutter) which has an option to include this module using the direct inclusion method above.

 ## Usage

 You can clone a demonstration of this module in use from: